pgillet/spark-article/output/02-spark-on-k8s.md

 # Kubernetes Python Client

+The Kubernetes Python Client is compatible with Python 2.7 and 3.4+.
+See the [compatibility matrix](https://github.com/kubernetes-client/python#compatibility) for the supported versions of Kubernetes.

-When using the Kubernetes Python Client library, we must first load authentication and cluster information.
+When using the client library, we must first load authentication and cluster information.

 ## Load Authentication And Cluster Information